ISAITB/docs-itb-oa/source/manageOrganisation/index.rst

 .. figure:: ../screenshots/organisation_manage_create_user_button.png
   :align: center

-Doing so will present a screen to input the new user's information, the content of which depends on whether or not your test bed uses EU Login for its authentication.
+Doing so will present a screen to input the new user's information, the content of which depends on whether or not your Test Bed uses EU Login for its authentication.

 Case: EU Login